rei/rei-cedar-docs/docs/components/input/README.md

 <cdr-banner type="info"><template #icon-left><icon-information-fill inherit-color /></template><span style="font-weight: 500">Vue 3 Only</span></cdr-banner>

-Use `type="date"` to create input fields that let a user enter a date, either with a validated text field and/or a simple calendar UI.
-The presentation is dependent on the browser and largely immutable so this is best used for applications where consistent presentation is less important than the functional benefits.
+Use `type="date"` to create input fields which allow users to enter a date, either with a validated text field and/or a simple calendar UI.
+Note: the presentation is dependent on the browser and largely unchangeable.
+Use this input field for applications where consistent presentation is less important than the functional benefits.

 See the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date) for `type="date"` to learn more.